Andy

 Animal Farm

-2025His long-awaited passion project using advanced animation technology.
+2026His long-awaited passion project using advanced animation technology, generating significant discussion and convention interest.

 The Lord of the Rings: The Hunt for Gollum